siondawson/milestone-project-3/readme.md

 ### Images

 Only a single image of a well known important Cardiff venue is used.
+This was chosen to highlight the purposes of the website to promote live music.

 # CRUD - Create, Read, Update, Delete